-Research means to research the problems again and again to find out something more about the problem.
+Research means to research the problems again and again to find out something more about the problem (Fotheri, 1999-10).
 Methodology refers the various steps that are generally adopted by a researcher in studying his research problem along with the logic behind it.
 Thus, research methodology is a way to systematically analyze the logic behind problems so as to find out something about the problems.

 An appropriate choice of research methodology is a difficult task, which is, must necessary to support the study in realistic term with sound empirical analysis.
-So that, the study uses the following research methodology like research design, population and sample, data collection procedure, methods of data analysis, methods of presentation, etc.
+So that, the study uses the following research methodology like research design, population and sample, data collection procedure, methods of data analysis, methods of presentation, etc. Detail explanations of the above points are given which seems appropriate to understand methodology in detail.